77Dice/PND_Notes/IPv6/[2]IPv6 Dynamic address configuration.md

 ### IPv6 Address Resolution (IPv4 ARP):

 given IPv6 address an host want to know the related `mac of its neighbours` and insert it in the Neighbour Cache using:
-- (135)Neighbour Solicitation Message: Host asking for `Link Layer Address(MAC)` of another Host;
+- (135)Neighbour Solicitation Message: Host asking for `Link-Layer Address(MAC)` of another Host;
 	- `Multicast Request` to find out address of new hosts ([to solicited node](https://en.wikipedia.org/wiki/Solicited-node_multicast_address)):
 		- host subscribe to *multicast Group* that correspond to its MAC
-		- every time someone wants to reach him they just send to its Multicast Group a Neigh.
-Sollicitation
+		- every time someone wants to reach him they just send a Neighbour Sollicitation to its Multicast Group
 	- `Unicast Request` just to verify if host is reachable or not
-- (136)Neighbour Advertisement Message: answer to Neighbour Sollicitation mss.
+- (136)Neighbour Advertisement Message: answer to Neighbour Sollicitation message

 Respectively in IPv4 we have:
 - ARP Request/Reply messages